 The button's red lamp is lit when forwarding is enabled.
+On touch screen phones an icon is displayed.
+The button can be pressed again to switch 'forward unconditional' off.

 16.2.6 Call Park

 A button set to this action can be used to park and unpark calls.
 The button can be set with or without a park slot number.